3 shot and 5 in custody after gunfire disrupts Philadelphia Eid event, police say

 The annual Eid al-Fitr event, held outside a large mosque in the city's Parkside neighborhood, came to a sudden end when some 30 shots rang out at about 2:30 p.m., Philadelphia police said.

-Five people were later taken into custody, including a 15-year-old boy who sustained leg and shoulder wounds when he was shot by police, authorities said.
+Five people were later taken into custody, including a 15-year-old boy who sustained leg and shoulder wounds when he was shot by police and was taken to the hospital by an officer, authorities said.
 Police said he was carrying a gun.

 Additionally, one man was shot in the stomach and a juvenile victim had a wound to the hand, police said.

+Authorities said nearly 1,000 people attended the event.
+Several witnesses said they came back to the park hours after the shooting to try to find their shoes or cellphones after running several streets away to safety.

+“Ninety-nine percent of the people attending this event were good people who wanted to have a good time,” Bethel said, noting that city officials were offering their support to the Islamic community.

-Police investigated the aftermath Wednesday afternoon at Clara Muhammad Square, which was strewn with debris including blankets, strollers, coolers and a number of shoes left behind by celebrants.
+Police investigated the aftermath late Wednesday afternoon at Clara Muhammad Square, which was strewn with debris including blankets, strollers, coolers and a number of shoes left behind by celebrants.
+A few tables with aluminum containers of food to break the fast of Ramadan sat in the middle of the park, surrounded by yellow crime scene tape.
+Two tubs of melted bright red water ice were spilled onto the sidewalk.

+Around 4 p.m., members of the Masjid began pushing large brooms to clean up the debris left in the street and on the sidewalk.
+A handful of young women dressed in bright colors picked up valuables — a bag, a cellphone, shoes — and set them aside for people to claim.
+Others waited for police to allow them to gather their purses or lawn chairs from the park.

 Zania Weatherford had just gone to her car for a moment when she heard the gunfire and saw people running across the street.
 She called relatives at the event to make sure they were safe.